Kevin is Next

 This is Kevin's Defense Attorney

-Mr. Lienster also failed to properly file the appellate motion for new trial which essentially denied Kevin from obtaining constitutional due process.
+Additionally, Mr. Leinster failed to properly file the appellate motion for a new trial, which essentially denied Kevin from obtaining constitutional due process.

-Ed Lienster had problems of his own.
-He was arrested numerous times.
-He was suspended from practicing law multiple times by the Florida Bar Association due to his drug and alcohol addiction and ultimately had his license to practice law revoked in January 2000 at which time he was sentenced to five (5) years in prison after his 7th DUI conviction.
+These professional shortcomings were mirrored by Leinster's personal and professional struggles.
+He was arrested numerous times and suspended multiple times from practicing law by the Florida Bar Association due to his drug and alcohol addiction.
+Ultimately, his license to practice law was revoked in January 2000, at which time he was sentenced to five years in prison after his seventh DUI conviction.

 Excerpts from The Florida Bar News Article “ONE LAWYER’S FIGHT AGAINST THE DEMONS OF ALCOHOL”